Obituary of William Anthony Hollenbach, Jr.

 Bill was a devoted father and husband, a great businessman and student of business, economics, history, religion, poetry, and art.
 During his business career, Bill traveled the world extensively – Europe, Japan, China and all of North America.
 As he aged, he enjoyed more peaceful times reading, writing poetry, listening to music, learning about history and religion and playing cards.
 He was always an individual who had an inquisitive mind and a positive attitude.
 After major heart surgery 22 years ago at Moses Cone Hospital in Greensboro, Bill became more spiritual and attended church services with his wife and daughter at St. Vincent’s and St. Gabriel’s in Charlotte, NC.
 He has donated his body to UNC Chapel Hill’s medical center.
 He will be deeply missed by his friends, family, and all who knew him.

-Due to his decision to donate his body to science, a memorial service will be held at St. Gabriel’s in Charlotte at a later date.
+Due to his decision to donate his body to science, a memorial service will be held at 10:30 a.m.
+Saturday, June 19, in the chapel of Hankins and Whittington Funeral Service.

 In lieu of flowers or cards, donations in his memory may be made to Hospice and Palliative Care of Charlotte at https://hpccr.thankyou4caring.org or 7600 Little Avenue, Charlotte, NC 28277 who provided wonderful comfort care in his remaining days.

 To send flowers to the family or plant a tree in memory of William Hollenbach, Jr., please visit Tribute Store